masc-ucsc/livehd/docs/lgraph.md

 For any value (`val`), the number of bits required (`bits`) is `val.bits = log2(absmax(val.max,val.min))+val.sign?1:0`.

+In LGraph, the cells operate like having unlimited precision with signed numbers.
+Most HDLs focus on unsigned, but LiveHD handles the superset (sign and unlimited precision).
+The preciion is reduced only explicitly with few operations like and-gate with masks or Shifts.

 ### Sum_op

 Addition and substraction node is a single node that performs 2-complement